patel0098/searxng/searx/infopage/en/about.md

 ## How does it work?

-IndiCOM is a fork from the well-known [searXNG] [metasearch engine] which was inspired by the [Seeks project].
-It provides basic privacy by mixing your queries with searches on other platforms without storing search data.
-IndiCOM can be added to your browser's search bar; moreover, it can be set as the default search engine.
+- IndiCOM is a [metasearch engine].
+- It provides basic privacy by mixing your queries with searches on other platforms without storing search data.
+- IndiCOM can be added to your browser's search bar; moreover, it can be set as the default search engine.

-The {{link('stats page', 'stats')}} contains some useful anonymous usage statistics about the engines used.